Skip to main content

 DAY 2:

-Quite a bit of training and presentations were given today, ensuring that the science team had complete understanding of the overall function and mechanics of two important devices: The Jason (right and middle) and the conductivity-temperature-depth (CTD) profiling device (left, courtesy of Lucas Eytchison).
+Quite a bit of training and presentations were given today, ensuring that the science team had complete understanding of the overall function and mechanics of two important devices: The remotely operated vehicle (ROV) Jason (left and middle) and the conductivity-temperature-depth (CTD) profiling device (right, courtesy of Lucas Eytchison).
 The Jason is a marvel of a device, using a remote-controlled system to have direct visual and sampling access to the hydrocarbon seeps we hope to come across.
 The CTD profiler is a device used to efficiently measure the temperature, salinity and other physical and chemical characteristics as a function of depth within the water column.
 It is important to determine these qualities of an area of water since both the temperature and salinity (salt concentration) due to the variability of the factors in relation to the depth.
 Further updates will include the CTD profiling in action.

 DAY 1: